 - Print or digital newspaper and magazine subscriptions

 Jeff Rose, a certified financial planner and founder of Good Financial Cents, told The Balance via email that it’s important to pay attention to the details.

 For example, if food is a big part of your budget, meal planning and focusing on unit costs when shopping can help minimize spending, Rose said.
 You can also save on energy costs by running the dishwasher with full loads only and keeping your freezer stocked so it runs more efficiently.

 Consider trimming overlooked expenses, such as bank fees, too.
 Switching from a traditional bank to an online bank, for example, could save you money if you're able to avoid monthly maintenance or minimum balance fees.

 According to Rose, negotiating your bills is another idea for how to make your money stretch.
 Bundling car insurance with homeowner's insurance or increasing your deductibles, for example, could reduce your monthly or annual premiums.
 Reducing your cell phone or internet service plan can lower those expenses, too.

 If you have credit card debt, you may be able to qualify for a credit card hardship program.
 These programs can reduce your annual percentage rate (APR), lower your monthly payment, or allow you to defer payments temporarily.

 Before agreeing to a deferment or forbearance for debt payments, talk to your biller to understand how it may affect your credit score.

 When you're short on cash, it pays to brainstorm ways to bring in extra income.
 Applying for unemployment benefits is one part of the puzzle, but it can take weeks for you to begin receiving payments.

-In the meantime, consider other ways to boost your income and cash flow during the coronavirus pandemic.
+In the meantime, consider other ways to boost your income and cash flow.
 According to Rose, you might consider: